jundalisay/spblist/content/en/research/descartes/passions/article-017.md

 ### 26. Imaginations That Depend Only on the Fortuitous Movement of Spirits Can Be as True Passions as Perceptions That Depend on Nerves

-All the same things that the soul perceives through the nerves can also be represented to it by the fortuitous course of the spirits, with the only difference being that the impressions that come into the brain through the nerves are usually more vivid and more distinct than those that the spirits excite there.
+All the same things that the soul perceives through the nerves can also be represented to it by the fortuitous course of the spirits.

+The only difference is that the impressions that enter the brain through the nerves are usually more vivid and more distinct than those that the spirits excite there.

 This made me say in Article 21 that the latter are like the shadow or the painting of the former.

 Sometimes, this painting is so similar to the thing it represents that one can be deceived about the perceptions that relate to objects outside of us or those that relate to some parts of our body, but one cannot be deceived in the same way about the passions, because they are so close and so internal to our soul that it is impossible for it to feel them without them truly being as it feels them.

-Thus, often when one is asleep, and even sometimes when awake, one imagines certain things so strongly that one thinks one sees them before oneself or feels them in one's body, although they are not there at all: but although one is asleep and dreaming, one cannot feel sad or moved by some other passion without it being very true that the soul has this passion within itself.
+Thus, often when one is asleep, and even sometimes when awake, one imagines certain things so strongly that one thinks one sees them before oneself or feels them in one's body, although they are not there at all.

+But although one is asleep and dreaming, one cannot feel sad or moved by some other passion without it being very true that the soul has this passion within itself.